dbyaeger/autoscorer/README.md

-        p_continuity_threshold: the minimum number of consecutive samples exceeding the phasic amplitude threshold in order for a signal to be considered a phasic singal-level event.
+        p_continuity_threshold: the minimum number of consecutive samples exceeding the phasic amplitude threshold in order for a signal to be considered a phasic signal-level event.

         p_baseline_length: The number of seconds that should be considered as the baseline when scoring phasic events.
 Must be a number greater